 B. In large type write the name of the truss at the top.

 C. Build one 2D side of your truss using twigs and glue.
+USE LOTS OF GLUE!

 Using pen or marker label all the following parts of your truss: Top Chord, Bottom Chord, Joints, Web Members, Abutments (draw them on), Abutment Span, Bridge Bay.